Abimbolan/Hashnode-Blog/cl7jn3lol0d344xnv3r0g0m43.md

-## Write Down Your Process, Your Memory Could Fail You
+## Write Down Your Process, Your Memory Can Fail You

 > "A good documentation trail and good content will help you down the road with unexpected liability" - David Lewis